Step 1

 - EdD Equity, Diversity, and Social Justice: Demonstrated commitment to addressing equity, diversity, social justice, and human rights

-- EdD Applied Behaviour Analysis: Formal or informal leadership experiences in the field of applied behavior analysis.
+- EdD Applied Behaviour Analysis: Formal or informal leadership experiences in the field of applied behaviour analysis.

 Writing Sample